 A good scalp scrub can feel refreshing, but you’re actually doing more harm than good if you use your fingernails.
-“Your fingernails can scratch the scalp and even cause flaking,” says Sandy Johnson, MD, of Johnson Dermatology in Fort Smith, Arkansas.
+“Your fingernails can scratch the scalp and even cause flaking,” says Sandra Johnson, MD, of Johnson Dermatology in Fort Smith, Arkansas.
 Instead, use your fingertips to work up a lather.
 It’s also important to avoid aggressively rubbing strands of hair between your hands, which can damage it and cause split ends, she says.

 Your soap doesn’t contain any moisturizer